awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 ------
 #### [ Java ]

 The following example shows how to add a notification configuration to a bucket\.
-For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.
+For instructions on how to create and test a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```
 import com.amazonaws.AmazonServiceException;